Sean M. Carroll: Debates, dialogues and discussions

+In 2016, he delivered the Gifford Lectures on The Big Picture: On the Origins of Life, Meaning, and the Universe Itself at the University of Glasgow.

 In 2017, Carroll took part in a discussion with B. Alan Wallace, a Buddhist scholar and monk ordained by the Dalai Lama.
 It was organized by an institution sponsored by the John Templeton Foundation.
 In this public dialogue, they discussed the nature of reality from spiritual and scientific viewpoints.

 In 2018, Carroll and Roger Penrose held a symposium on the subject of The Big Bang and Creation Myths.
-The two also engaged in a dialogue in Sean Carroll's MindScape Podcast on its 28th episode.